Hall and spin Hall viscosity ratio in 2d topological insulators: Hall and spin Hall viscosity ratio

 \subsection{Spin Hall viscosity with time reversal symmetry}

-It is well known that the Hall conductivity occurs if and only if time reversal symmetry is broken.
-As the case of conductivity, it is pointed out in \cite{Avron:1995fg} that the Hall viscosity can be also observed in a system without time reversal symmetry.
-On the other hand, spin Hall conductivity induced by spin-orbit interaction is found in time reversal symmetric systems \cite{murakami-2003-301,PhysRevLett.92.126603}.
-We then consider application of the idea of the Hall viscosity to the time reversal system, and spin Hall analogue of viscosity.
+It is well known that the Hall conductivity is observed if and only if the time reversal symmetry is broken.
+As in the case of conductivity, it is pointed out in Ref.~\cite{Avron:1995fg} that the Hall viscosity can be also observed in a time reversal symmetry broken system.
+On the other hand, the spin Hall conductivity induced by a spin-orbit interaction is found in time reversal symmetric systems~\cite{murakami-2003-301,PhysRevLett.92.126603} with no external magnetic field applied.
+In this subsection, we consider a spin Hall analogue of viscosity, and study its behavior in the QSH system.

-The most fundamental model for the topological insulator with time reversal symmetry is the Kane-Mele model, which is proposed in \cite{PhysRevLett.95.226801,PhysRevLett.95.146802}.
-In this model the spin-orbit interaction is taken into account on honeycomb lattice, which corresponds to the next nearest neighbor (NNN) hopping term of the Haldane model.
-Thus the Kane-Mele model can be interpreted as the {\it doubled} Haldane model, because the signs of the NNN hopping amplitude is opposite for up and down spins.
-Actually the time reversal symmetry of the Haldane model is explicitly broken, which is equivalent to up/down spin sector of the Kane-Mele model.
-However the Kane-Mele model preserves the time reversal symmetry by considering both of up and down spin sectors.
-Hence a quantized Hall conductivity of the Haldane model induces a spin current, $J_s=(\hbar/(2e))(J_\uparrow - J_\downarrow)$, thus it yields a spin Hall conductivity $\sigma_{\mathrm{sH}}=e/(2\pi)$.
-In this sense, we can consider spin Hall analogue of the Hall viscosity ratio
+The most fundamental model for the two-dimensional topological insulator with time reversal symmetry (QSH system) is the Kane-Mele model, which has been proposed in Refs.~\cite{PhysRevLett.95.226801,PhysRevLett.95.146802}.
+In this model, the spin-orbit interaction is taken into account on the honeycomb lattice instead of magnetic field, which corresponds to the next nearest neighbor (NNN) hopping term of the Haldane model.
+Actually either up or down spin sector of the Kane-Mele model is equivalent to the Haldane model.
+However, although the time reversal symmetry of the Haldane model is explicitly broken, the Kane-Mele model preserves the time reversal symmetry by combining both up and down spin sectors.
+In this sense, the Kane-Mele model can be interpreted as the {\it doubled} Haldane model where the signs of the NNN hopping amplitude is opposite for up and down spins.
+If we do not incorporate any other spin-mixing terms, a spin current is derived from the quantized Hall current of the Haldane model, $J_s=(\hbar/2e)(J_\uparrow - J_\downarrow)$, yielding a spin Hall conductivity $\sigma_{\mathrm{sH}}=e/2\pi$.
+From this point of view, we introduce a spin Hall analogue of the Hall viscosity, that we call {\it spin Hall viscosity},

+The spin Hall viscosity shall be proportional to the particle density, so that it would be zero in the Kane-Mele model as in the case of the Haldane model.
+Therefore, we define an alternative quantity, {\it spin Hall viscosity ratio}, in the topological phase of the Kane-Mele model,